lrburle/CS5783-FinalProject/README.md

 python3 main.py -l ./backup/tran.trial.1.bak -m tran
 ```
 The output test data is stored in the __outputs__ subdirectory inside of the __src__ directory.
 The input audio track is denoted *inputs*, predicted values are denoted *predicted*, and the clean audio track is denoted as *actual*.
 The output MSE vs Epochs graph is stored inside of the __src__ directory and named __rnn_msevsepochs.png__ for easy viewing.

+__Note, due to time constraints, the transformer based model is present in the model.py code but it is not functional.
+The command line flags are functional and do work as intended but the model does not function appropriately.__